Peru: The Amazon & Culture of Lake Titicaca12 days / Eco Tours, Community & Conservation Tours

 Breakfast, Lunch, Dinner

 This morning, get ready for a walk through terra firma in the Tambopata National Reserve.
 As you explore, you’ll learn why Madre de Dios is called the biodiversity capital of Peru, how the region’s lake was formed, and how the reserve promotes conservation.
 Navigate by dugout canoe across the mirror-like Lake Sandoval, home to the endangered giant river otter, blue-and-yellow macaw, red howler monkeys, black caiman and one of the world’s largest freshwater fish, the paiche.
-After a late lunch at the lodge, take a walk on the lodge’s property for a firsthand lesson about the differences between the primary and secondary rainforests.
-At dusk, choose to climb into a canoe for a twilight river excursion on the Madre de Dios River or relax at the lodge.
+After a late lunch at the lodge, take a boat ride to the Inkaterra Canopy Walkway Interpretation Center, where you’ll have the opportunity to climb the tall towers and maneuver across the hanging bridges to see what goes on in the treetops, perhaps sighting local inhabitants, such as white-throated toucans, squirrel monkeys and three-toed sloths.
+Enjoy dinner at the lodge tonight.

 Sacred Valley Region2 nights - hotel info